 6.5 South London Healthcare NHS Trust, in addition to the above sum, received £10.5 million of PFI support from NHS England for the 6 months up to its dissolution.
 A five-year settlement for the receiver Trusts of the two PFI schemes (Lewisham Healthcare NHS Trust and King's College NHS Foundation Trust) was agreed as part of the financial resolutions and agreements for the Trust being dissolved on 1 October 2013.
-Payments beyond 2013-14 will be indexed for the duration of the PFI contract.
+Payments beyond 2013-14 will be indexed for the duration of the PFI contract on the same basis as the PFI contract.